ara4n/state-experiments/README.md

 A very hacky bunch of experiments, playing with different algorithms for ordering Matrix state sets in a temporal table as close together as possible for maximum efficiency.

+This is effectively a series of python notebooks, not really intended for anyone but me.

 TL;DR: current pipeline is:
 ```bash
  ./calc_minhash.py